 The Time-series Framework has been merged into the "Grid Solutions Framework".
-Projects starting on .NET 4.5 framework need to migrate to this new platform.
+Projects starting on .NET 4.5 framework need to migrate to

 The Time Series Framework administered by the

 Grid Protection Alliance (GPA) is a core collection of classes used to manage, process and respond to dynamic changes in fast moving streaming time-series data in real-time.

 The time-series data processing framework allows applications to be architected as measurement routing systems.
 Any application can host the framework which will allow the system become a “measurement router”.

 open Phasor Gateway and open Historian are examples of projects based on this framework.